MonamKhalid11/Gerekli/docs/en/installation.md

 # Requirements for software and computer.
 - For the release version and the android version, any pc is suitable
-- To build android and IOS applications, you need a mac.
-Better to have the latest OS and Xcode.
+- To build iOS applications, you need a mac.
+Better to have the latest OS and Xcode
 - Also requires nodejs at least 8.6 and npm at least 5.0

 # Setting up Linux environment (pure Ubuntu 18)